 mRNA COVID‑19 vaccine – Comirnaty (Pfizer/BioNTech)

 Each dose of mRNA-CV is 0.3 mL (30 µg) to be administered intramuscularly.
-Two doses are given at least 6 weeks (a minimum of 21 days) apart for individuals aged 12 years or older.
+Two doses are given at least 21 days apart for individuals aged 12 years or older.

 Each multi-dose vial contains 0.45 mL of vaccine and should be diluted with 1.8 mL of 0.9% NaCl.
 Once diluted, each reconstituted vaccine will supply six (up to seven) doses of 0.3 mL.
 If the amount of vaccine remaining in the vial cannot provide a full 0.3 mL dose, discard the vial and any excess volume.
 Do not pool excess vaccine from multiple vials.

 An observation period following vaccination of at least 15 minutes is recommended (see section 5.6.2).
 This is to ensure that any anaphylactic-type reactions can receive prompt treatment.

 This vaccine is latex-free.
 The vial stopper is made with synthetic rubber (bromobutyl), not natural rubber latex.